OoriData/Toolio/README.md

 MLXStructuredLMQRequest --apibase="http://127.0.0.1:8000" --prompt-file=/tmp/llmprompt.txt --schema-file=/tmp/countries.schema.json
 ```

+## Tool calling

-You can also try tool usage (function-calling) prompts.
+You can also try tool usage (function-calling) prompts, a key technique in LLM agent frameworks.
 A schema will automatically be generated from the tool specs

 ```sh
 echo 'What'\''s the weather like in Boston today?' > /tmp/llmprompt.txt